Quantum advantage from negativity of a work quasiprobability distribution: Introduction

-To do this, we start by introducing the charging process in Sec.~\ref{sec.process} and the work quasiprobability distributions in Sec.~\ref{sec.quasi}.
+To do this, we start by introducing the charging process in Sec.~\ref{sec.process}, which is usually known as the direct charging protocol~\cite{Campaioli24}, and a class of work quasiprobability distributions, identified by a parameter $q$, in Sec.~\ref{sec.quasi}.
+For our purposes, we focus only on this charging protocol without going beyond the sudden quench setting or generic noise charging models, and we do not take into account alternative definitions of work.
 In particular, we give an intuitive simple calculation in Sec.~\ref{subsec.adva-quasip}.
-Then, we explain how the negativity of the work quasiprobability distribution gives a sufficient condition for achieving quantum advantage in Sec.~\ref{sec.mainres}.
+This suggests that there can be some relation between the negativity of some work distribution and the charging quantum advantage.
+This relation subsists for the work done in a certain time-subinterval of the process and not for any time-subinterval.
+Furthermore, although there is a quantum advantage, the $q=0,1$ quasiprobability distribution takes positive values, thus in this relation the work distribution is not negative in a representation-independent sense.
+Hence, we explain how the negativity of a certain work quasiprobability distribution in a certain time interval gives a sufficient condition to achieve quantum advantage in Sec.~\ref{sec.mainres}.
+In detail, this negativity survives in the limit of a large number of cells, suggesting that the process is strongly quantum.
 We further investigate this result with the help of a hybrid model in Sec.~\ref{sec.ex}.
 In the end, we summarize and discuss possible applications of our result in Sec.~\ref{sec.conclu}.